Virtual Work Experience: An educator’s experience

 "I used Virtual Work Experience during breakout sessions as part of a CV writing lesson for particularly hard-to-reach students aged 16-17.
 The aim was to get them familiar with the skills they’ll need to impress employers; and not only that, but also the skills they already have that they may not have identified as qualities a business would value.

 This is something I find my classes often struggle with.
 For example, if I had a pound for every time a student failed to mention a sports team, school production or band they’d been involved in when asked how they could demonstrate team work, I wouldn’t need a job!
-That becomes even more noticeable when talking about 21st century skills such as communication, creativity and problem solving; students simply don’t always realise what skills they have which fit these categories.
+That becomes even more noticeable when talking about core transferable skills such as communication, creativity and problem solving; students simply don’t always realise what skills they have which fit these categories.

 So, I’m always on the look-out for any tools that can help students understand that they do have the skills employers are looking for, skills they can nurture and develop to become highly employable.
 That’s why I was really keen to trial the Virtual Work Experience tool in my session, as I think it is particularly helpful for young people to see work skills applied within the context of ‘real life’ examples and delivered by role models that they can relate to.

 After an initial group discussion, students were sent away to have a go with the tool.
 At the end, we came back and reflected on how they had found it and what they had learnt.
-The visual and interactive aspect of the video was a feature the students and I especially liked, as it gave them an insight into a workplace that felt both tangible and relevant.
+The visual and interactive aspect was a feature the students and I especially liked, as it gave them an insight into a workplace that felt both tangible and relevant.

-The students really enjoyed using the video and were really engaged; they also felt that they were able to draw some valuable learnings from the exercise.
+The students really enjoyed using the tool and were really engaged; they also felt that they were able to draw some valuable learnings from the exercise.
 One said, ‘it was really helpful to gain an insight into what work experience will look like and has given me the confidence to go and look for opportunities’.

 It’s great to see this kind of useful, innovative content being made available to help educators boost students’ careers education."